plammens/ConvexPolygons/README.md

 # Features and usage

 The calculator works in a command-line environment.
 Each line from `stdin` is interpreted as a single command.
-Commands follow the classical `<keyword> [arguments]` structure.
+Commands follow a classical `<keyword> [arguments]` structure.

+The whole calculator revolves around 2D convex polygons.
+You can create, delete, draw, intersect, unite... convex polygons.
+Each polygon is stored as an object with a unique identifier (ID).
+Identifiers can be composed of almost any combination of letters, numbers and  symbols.

+Jump to the [list of available commands](#Commands) to view what you can do with the calculator, or go to the [examples section](#Examples) to take a look at some prepackaged examples.

+## Commands

 Below you'll find a list of all available commands. `<angle>` brackets indicate a positional argument, while `[square]` brackets denote an optional argument.
 Ellipses (`[like so...]`) indicate an arbitrary number of arguments.

-## Commands

 ### Polygon / ID management